-Several of the instruments Soper and his team have developed, once taken through the developmental cycle, will be transitioned to more labs at KU Cancer Center, allowing researchers to take advantage of the latest technology.
+Several of the instruments Soper and his team have developed, once taken through the developmental cycle, will be transitioned to more labs at the cancer center, allowing researchers to take advantage of the latest technology.

-“This will not only benefit the various research projects going on across KU Medical Center, but will also advance clinical validation of the technology, which in turn helps us obtain FDA clearance to move these technologies into the clinical lab to help patients,” Soper said.
+“This will not only benefit the various research projects going on across the University of Kansas Medical Center, but will also advance clinical validation of the technology, which in turn helps us obtain FDA clearance to move these technologies into the clinical lab to help patients,” Soper said.

 When it comes to collaborating for the benefit of cancer research, reaching across different laboratories and institutions helps propel that critical research forward.
 More often than not, collaborations are not just an opportunity, but a necessity.